 The confusion may be explained to some degree because the test applied in Blum to determine whether the bank lent the money to the corporation or to the shareholders sounds similar to one of the debt-equity factors, i.e., the source of the payments.
 When focusing on the proper question, however, it becomes clear that the debt-equity principles are simply irrelevant to the determination of whether the \$300,000, unquestionably a loan when it left the Bank, went to VAFLA or to the appellants.
 In Blum, the fact that the bank expected repayment from the corporation indicated that it actually lent the funds to the corporation and not the shareholder.
-Similarly, in the case before us, the fact that VAFLA paid the principal and interest on the \$300,000 loan and did not treat the the Eleventh Circuit applied a debt-equity analysis and held that a shareholder's guarantee of a loan made to a subchapter S corporation may be treated for tax purposes as an equity investment in the corporation where the lender looks to the shareholder as the primary obligor.
-We respectfully disagree with the Eleventh Circuit and hold that a shareholder's guarantee of a loan to a subchapter S corporation may not be treated as an equity investment in the corporation absent an economic outlay by the shareholder. [footnote omitted].
+Similarly, in the case before us, the fact that VAFLA paid the principal and interest on the \$300,000 loan and did not treat the payments as constructive income taxable to the Shareholders-Guarantors, indicated that the Bank actually lent the money to VAFLA and not the appellants.